Arkansas State Official Logos and Licensing

-Every use of the University's trademark requires permission from the athletic marketing office.
+Every use of the University's trademark requires permission from the athletics marketing office.
 The World Wide Web has made it easy for alumni, fans and supporters to build pages with the University's name and logos, and the University appreciates this support.
-However, federal trademark laws require that the University control it's name and marks; therefore, the University must be very selective in granting permission in these and all instances.
-For more information, contact the athletic marketing office.
+However, federal trademark laws require that the University control its name and marks; therefore, the University must be very selective in granting permission in these and all instances.
+For more information, contact the athletics marketing office.

 Who is responsible fo the program?